Notice of Pre-AIA or AIA Status

 Re claim 5, Hobenshield et al. discloses a cab (10) comprising an operation cabin, an entrance (56, 57) formed behind in communication with the operation cabin, an operator's seat (12 in figure 1) disposed in the operation cabin, and the stowing device defined in claim 1 and disposed behind the operator's seat in the operation cabin.

-Hobenshield et al. does not disclose the stowing device being disposed immediately behind the operator’s seat facing to the entrance, and the stowing part being disposed removably relative to the cab, wherein at least a part of the stowing part is slanted downwards toward the back part in a disposed state, and the stowing part being formed with an opening at a top part.
+Hobenshield et al. does not disclose the stowing device being disposed just behind the operator’s seat facing to the entrance, and the stowing part being disposed removably relative to the cab, wherein at least a part of the stowing part is slanted downwards toward the back part in a disposed state, and the stowing part being formed with an opening at a top part.

 It would have been obvious to one of ordinary skill in the art before the earliest effective filing date of the claimed invention to modify a stowing device, such as that disclosed by Hobenshield et al., to have the stowing part be disposed removably relative to the cab, wherein at least a part of the stowing part is slanted downwards toward the back part in a disposed state, and the stowing part be formed with an opening at a top part, as taught by James, Jr., with a reasonable expectation of success, in order to safely secure a cooler type lunch box inside the cab for the convenience of the operator and in a manner such that the cooler type lunch box does not unexpectedly move or tip over during operation of the vehicle.
+Note that although intended to be used for holding food, the cooler type lunch box is capable of carrying anything inside of it the user deems convenient and useful, including a pair of shoes if desired.

-It would have been obvious to one of ordinary skill in the art to place the stowing part (cooler 100) immediately behind the operator’s seat facing to the entrance, with a reasonable expectation of success, since it has been held that rearranging parts of an invention involves only routine skill in the art.
+It would have been obvious to one of ordinary skill in the art to place the stowing part (cooler 100) just behind the operator’s seat facing to the entrance, with a reasonable expectation of success, since it has been held that rearranging parts of an invention involves only routine skill in the art.
 See In re Japikse, 86 USPQ 70 (CCPA 1950).
 It would obvious to place the magnetically attachable toolbox wherever convenient in the vehicle of Hobenshield et al. As shown in figures 3 and 4 of Hobenshield, there is adequate and convenient space behind the operators seat and below where the trainee’s feet would be positioned such that it would be out of the way of any cabin occupants moving around the interior of the vehicle.

 Claims 6 and 7 are rejected under 35 U.S.C.
 103 as being unpatentable over Hobenshield et al. (US Patent 8,172,312) in view of James, Jr. (US Patent Application Publication 2013/0026171), as applied to claims 1-5 above, and further in view of Yamanaka (US Patent 10,611,413).